 Does your gymnast have major tummy troubles while traveling which can jeopardize their performance?
 “Nervous stomach” is a real thing, but other tummy issues like constipation, reflux, etc. can usually be prevented with appropriate planning.

 I love breakfast.
 Research supports breakfast, especially for young athletes.
 See my post here.
-Most hotel breakfasts are better than used to be; 2-star hotels like Holiday Inn Express or Hampton Inn usually offer the following:
+Most hotel breakfasts are better than they used to be.
+2-star hotels like Holiday Inn Express or Hampton Inn usually offer the following:

 - some sort of egg product (pre-made omelet, hardboiled eggs)

 - milk (1% or 2%, 8g protein per 8 oz cup)

 - bread products (toast, whole wheat/white English muffins, bagel, pastries) with spreads (peanut butter, cream cheese, jelly, honey)

 - Walnuts (to top yogurt or oatmeal)

 - Peanut butter packets (about 1.5 tbsp, great for a serving)

 Hotels that are 3-star and up will often offer all of the above plus a breakfast buffet that has an omelet station, a wider variety of fruits and veggies, and more dairy choices (plain Greek yogurt, smoothies, etc.).